CobbWorks Services/Training Information

-At CobbWorks, we strive to provide you with the best possible customer service as we assist you with career planning, training decisions, and eligibility determination for Workforce Investment Act (WIA) training assistance.
+At CobbWorks, we strive to provide you with the best possible customer service as we assist you with career planning, training decisions, and eligibility determination for Workforce Innovation and Opportunity Act (WIOA) training assistance.
 To accommodate the large number of customers requesting assistance, we utilize a self-managed application process.
 You are responsible for reviewing all the information contained below regarding training assistance and submitting your completed application with all required documentation.

 Please review the following information to prepare your application packet (links to documents and other websites you will need to reference are highlighted and underlined):